raewtf/raewtf.github.io/_posts/2024-07-30-hexa-manual.md

 > ⚠️ *Be careful — if you close out of the game without properly ending your run, your score won't be saved or submitted!*

+## My score didn't send!
+What do?

+If you obtained a new high score, but it didn't get sent up to the appropriate leaderboard, there are a few things you can try:

+1. Give it a little time, and see if it sends up automatically.

+2. Try playing another round — it doesn't need to be *yet another* new high score, but this might kick the OS' caching into high gear.

+3. Try checking the scoreboards in-game (see below), which will attempt to send a "fake score" and bump the cache.

 ## Viewing global scores

 You can view global scores using two primary methods:

 1. Visit the *HEXA* game page in your Web browser, at [play.date/games/hexa](https://play.date/games/hexa/).
 From here, you can view all available scores in the Scoreboards section.
 You can see top 10 scores in every available board.

 2. Enter the 'High Scores' menu within the game, accessible from the Title screen.
 When in this screen, you can use the A button to toggle between the Arcade Mode and Daily Run leaderboards.
-From here, you can see the top 9 scores for the currently-highlighted board, as well as your own score and ranking (if available).
+From here, you can see the top scores for the currently-highlighted board, as well as your own score and ranking (if available).

 The Daily Run leaderboard refreshes automatically at 00:00 midnight GMT, clearing all scores from the past day.
 When viewing scores in-game, there's also a handy timer to tell you when the boards will be cleared.